weareblahs/covidcases/README.md

   Uses GitHub actions for all the processing with the batch scripts, which replaces the `No data` string (and date string) in the HTML file to the latest cases.

-  # Other projects used in this project
+  # Other projects / stuffs used in this project
 - [samleong123/COVID-19-Malaysia-API](https://github.com/samleong123/COVID-19-Malaysia-API) ([API](https://covid-19.samsam123.name.my/api/cases?date=latest) / [API documentation](https://covid-19.samsam123.name.my/api.html)) (Main source for data)
   - Data source based on MoH-Malaysia/covid19-public
 - [jq](https://github.com/stedolan/jq) (used to parse JSON data)
 - sed (used to find and replace placeholders)
+- ImageMagick (used to generate images)
+- Roboto (Default font used to generate images for cases and deaths)

 # Website versions